rekognizecode/cooltools/README.md

 I will add the ability for everyone to add their favorite tools, but am still figuring out the best way how to do that.

-STOP gate keeping the best tools, share to make everyone work more efficient, time and mnoney wise.
+STOP gate keeping the best tools, share to make everyone work more efficient, time and money wise.